ztana/ASPGlobalization/README.md

 # ASPGlobalization
-Using asp.net and c#. a multi-language website demo. this project developed by VS 2015. used asp.net web forms site as start. shows how to have multiple languages of a website, how to get resources in code (C#) and how to put variables inside resource.
+A multi-language website demo Using asp.net and c#. this project developed by VS 2015. used asp.net web forms site as start. shows how to have multiple languages of a website, how to get resources in code (C#) and how to put variables inside resource.